Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We use the SAA approach to estimate the objective function and the Jacobian using only a few simultaneous random sources and detectors in DOT problems.
+We use the SAA approach to estimate the objective function, the Jacobian, and the gradient using only a few simultaneous random sources and detectors in DOT problems.
 While this approach is reasonably effective for the application in \citep{HabeChunHerr2012}, it does not work quite that well for DOT.
-Since convergence to the noise level slows down for later iterations, and the SAA approach regularly does not converge to the noise level, we propose using simultaneous optimized sources and detectors.
-With the addition of optimized directions, we observed faster convergence and good quality reconstructions and robustness.
+Since convergence slows down in later iterations before the noise level is reached, and the standard SAA approach regularly does not converge to the noise level, we propose using optimized simultaneous sources and detectors.
+With the addition of optimized directions, we observe faster convergence, good quality reconstructions, and robustness.
 This technique could be quite useful in other applications as well.

+Several further improvements should be considered in the future.
+In particular, approximating the, typically low rank, Jacobian at low cost but sufficiently accurately to compute effective optimized simultaneous sources and detectors would lead to a further substantial reduction in the number of large linear solves.
+Potentially, computing such a low rank approximation can be combined more efficiently with the tensor form of the Jacobian.

-Although the approach has proved successful experimentally, we aim to understand the underlying theory better.
+Although our approach has proved successful experimentally, we aim to understand the underlying theory better.
 In the future, we plan to analyze, more fundamentally, what are the most effective simultaneous sources and detectors for fast convergence of the inverse problem: randomized, optimized (and in what sense), and their combination.
+An alternative approach to improve convergence, studied in multiple papers \cite{FarbodDoelAscher2,ByrdChinNocedalWu, BollaByrdNocedal, FarbodMahoney1, FarbodMahoney2}, is to slowly increase the sample size as the optimization progresses or dynamically choose the sample size.
+In future work, we plan to compare these approaches with the approach proposed in this paper.
+We also plan to test and evaluate SA approaches for inversion in DOT.

 We intend to update the TREGS algorithm and study how small we can make the number of simultaneous sources and detectors (random and optimized) and still obtain good solutions and fast convergence.
-We report results for two-dimensional DOT.
-We are currently adapting our approach for three-dimensional DOT that drastically increase the ratio of the number of all sources and detector to the number of simultaneous number of simultaneous random sources and detectors.
 Moreover, finding more appropriate stopping criteria for the randomized approach may also improve our results.

-As shown in \cite{StuGuKilChatBeatOCon}, parametrized interpolatory model reduction can also reduce the cost of inversion process in DOT.
-We are currently working on combining model reduction with the randomized approach.
+As shown in \cite{StuGuKilChatBeatOCon}, using parametrized interpolatory model reduction can also reduce the cost of inversion for DOT.
+We plan to combine model reduction with the randomized approach.